Windmill Lane Studios

 Windmill Lane Recording Studios (earlier Windmill Lane Studios) is a recording studio in Dublin, Ireland.
 It was originally opened in 1978 by Brian Masterson and James Morris on Windmill Lane, and it subsequently relocated in 1990 to its current location at 20 Ringsend Road, Dublin 4, where it still operates as one of Ireland's largest recording studios.

-Over the course of its history, the studios have been used by many notable artists including The Rolling Stones, The Cranberries, U2, Simple Minds, Kate Bush, AC/DC, Hozier, The Spice Girls, Kylie Minogue, Niall Horan, Lewis Capaldi, Van Morrison, Ed Sheeran and many, many more.
+Over the course of its history, the studios have been used by many notable artists including The Rolling Stones, The Cranberries, U2, Simple Minds, Kate Bush, AC/DC, Hozier, The Spice Girls, Kylie Minogue, Niall Horan, Lewis Capaldi, Van Morrison, and Ed Sheeran.

-Today the studios have also become an award winning tourist attraction which is now open to the public.
+The studios have become a tourist attraction which is open to the public.
+The studio also headquarters Pulse College, delivering industry training courses.

 History of old location

 Windmill Lane Recording Studios was originally opened by recording engineer Brian Masterson and James Morris in 1978 and was first located in the Dublin Docklands on Windmill Lane, just off Sir John Rogerson's Quay.
 It was originally used to record traditional Irish music, notably by Planxty.

 However, no Irish rock band recorded in the studios until U2.
 The drums on Boy were recorded in the reception area of the recording studios, due to producer Steve Lillywhite's desire to achieve "this wonderful clattery sound".
 They had to wait until the receptionist went home in the evenings as the phone rang through the day and even occasionally in the evening.

 After U2 based themselves at the studios, Van Morrison, Sinéad O'Connor, and Elvis Costello recorded there.
 Clannad's hit "Theme from Harry's Game" was also recorded at the studios, and two albums by Status Quo were recorded there in 1980: Just Supposin' and Never Too Late, released in 1981.
+Kate Bush partially recorded her 1985 album Hounds of Love at Windmill Lane Studios.
+The Waterboys recorded their 1988 album Fisherman's Blues at Windmill Lane Studios.

 The studios were expanded in the 1980s under the supervision of Andy Munro of Munro Acoustics.
 Much of the work was done specifically for U2's album The Joshua Tree.
 In 1990 the main studio moved to a new location on Ringsend Road, also in the Docklands.